 Blue Sky Plan allows for upper-lower jaw alignment using a "buccal bite" surface scan.
 This process requires both jaw models to be imported.
-Then, the "Buccal Bite Registration" button can be used for transferring to the special "Buccal Bite Registration" panel.
+Then, the "Buccal Bite" Registration" button can be used for transferring to the special "Buccal Bite Registration" panel.
 The maxilla and the mandible are already automatically uploaded to the panel and it is only required to add one or more buccal bite scans.
 The software then automatically aligns the maxilla and the mandible.
-Additional buccal bite alignments can be created (according to the number of the buccal bite scans) and visualization is possible for the mandible moving from the normal to each of the additional buccal bite alignments.
+Additional buccal bite alignments can be created (according to the number of the buccal bite scans) and visualisation is possible for the mandible moving from the normal to each of the additional buccal bite alignments.
+The lower jaw articulation can also be visualised.
+Collisions between the upper and the lower jaw can be shown in all positions.